Balancingrock/BRBON_Swift/README.md

 # BRBON
 An Binary Object Notation by Balancing Rock.
 ## Description
-JSON is a convenient and very maintainable format for data storage and transfer.
-However the price paid for this convenience is speed.
-This is not always a problem, but JSON also invites developers to use it as a database replacement system.
-This works fine for small amounts of data and low intensity access.
-But as the database grows and is used more intensely a speedier approach will often become necessary.

-BRBON was designed for speed, but tries to keep as much from the simplicity of JSON as possible.

-For this reason a binary based JSON model was followed but enhanced with vectors, space reservation and 8-byte alignement to allow for maximum speed.
-There is no optimisation for space for two reasons: memory and storage space is cheap nowadays, and when transferring data there will usually be a compression mechanism available, possibly in hardware.

-Strictly speaking BRBON refers to the format specification in this project, not to the implementation.
-Though an implementation with the same is provided.
-It should be noted that the current implementation with this name does not implement a (fast) memory map based access mechanism but a simpler memory structure (parsing) based approach.

-The current specification is version 0.1 and is intended for storage and access only.
-It thus concerns itself only with the Item specification.
-In the future a block wrapper is envisioned that will contain the Items as defined in this document and that may be used to exchange data between applications.

-The most glaring omission from this specification is a way to specify the endianness of the Items.
-This will in the future be included in the block wrapper.
-For now it is assumed that data is only stored on a single machine or transferred between machines with the same endianness.

-The most glaring omission from the current implementation is multithreading support.
-The API should be accessed from within a single thread.
+BRBON is a binary storage format specification.
+It started out as a binary version for JSON but the requirement for speed has rendered some JSON aspects obsolete.
+Still, the JSON origins can be recognised in the object oriented approach.

+The major design driver for BRBON is speed.
+Speed in access and speed in loading & storage.

+Strictly speaking BRBON only refers to the format specification, not an implementation.
+However a reference API is offered for free under the same name.

+Talking points:

+- Vectored access: The format includes vectors that can be used to quickly traverse the entire structure (in both directions).
+- Named objects: Objects may be named for identification, a hash value is included for faster name recognition.
+- Aligned to 8 byte boundaries: Most of the elements in the structure are aligned to 8 byte boundaries.
+This ensures alignment for al types.
+- All standard types are supported: Bool, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Float32, Float64, String, Binary.
+- Collection types: Array, Dictionary, Sequence, Table.
+- Special type: Null.
+- Array’s are packed for optimal storage density.
+- The maximum Item capacity is 2GB (Int32.max).
+(The unfinished Block specification will include the capability for larger structures)

+At this point in time BRBON is considered incomplete.
+The ‘Item’ specification has been completed but the ‘Block’ specification is still open.

+The Item specification can be used for local storage needs and is useful on its own.
+The reference API has been prepared for the Block extension by taking the endianness of the data into account.
+Endianness will be part of the block specification.

 Two alternatives for BRBON have been considered: BSON and BinSON.
-However both were found lacking with respect to the capabilities for (vectored) high speed memory mapped access.
-Though BSON does come close
+However both were found lacking with respect to the capabilities for high speed (memory mapped) access.

 # Version history